crate/crate/docs/general/ddl/data-types.rst

 ``OBJECT``
 ''''''''''

-An object is a :ref:`container data type <data-types-container>` and is structured as a collection of key-values.
+An object is structured as a collection of key-values.

 An object can contain any other type, including further child objects.
 An ``OBJECT`` column can be schemaless or can have a defined (i.e., enforced)